antoinedray/coding-style/README.md

-# Tired to get 200+ errors of coding style on your project ?
+# Tired of getting 200+ errors of coding style on your project ?
 Here is a Clang-Format config to respect EPITA coding style (most of it).

 ## How to use it